armory/docs/content/en/scale-agent/release-notes/agent-plugin/agent-plug-v-0-11-22.md

 title: v0.11.22 Armory Agent Clouddriver Plugin (2022-11-21)
 toc_hide: true
 version: 00.11.22
+date: 2022-11-21
 ---

-Feats:
+Features:

-- Closes agent connection when it stops receiving agent ping after `kubesvc.cache.agentCleanupFrequencySeconds` instead of when a stream interruption happens, this prevents unnecessary cleanup of resources when only the stream needs restarting.
+- Close Agent connection when it stops receiving Agent ping after `kubesvc.cache.agentCleanupFrequencySeconds` instead of when a stream interruption happens.
+This prevents unnecessary cleanup of resources when only the stream needs restarting.

 Changes:
-- Use different thread pool to handle agent disconnections
+- Use different thread pool to handle Agent disconnections.
-- Makes the heartbeat and cleanup more resilient
+- Make the heartbeat and cleanup more resilient.